geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 # 2026 Activities

-This page presents our thinking regarding ways to allocate time and money across the GGC customer lifecycle phases in 2026.
+This page presents our thinking regarding ways to allocate time and money across the four GGC customer lifecycle phases in 2026.

 :::warning
 This page currently presents a large list of activities to potentially work on for 2026.
 It is intended to stimulate discussion.
 We need to eventually decide upon a smaller set of tasks to actually focus on during Fall 2025 as preparation for 2026.